 For safeguarding reasons staff should not as a matter of course transport students, certainly not individual students.
-There may be exceptions to this (eg student is left stranded after a trip, a student requires emergency transport for medical treatment).
-Any decision regarding the provision of such transport must be made 'in the best interests of the child.
-Further guidance is provided in the organisation's Lone Worker Policy.
+There may be exceptions to this (e.g. student is left stranded after a trip, a student requires emergency transport for medical treatment).
+Any decision regarding the provision of such transport must be made 'in the best interests of the child'.
+Further guidance is provided in Red Balloon's Lone Worker Policy.